poblouin/my-awesome-list/README.md

 ### Productivity

 - [Raspberry Pi Image](https://www.raspberrypi.com/software/) - The quick and easy way to install Raspberry Pi OS and other operating systems to a microSD card, ready to use with your Raspberry Pi
-- [Raycast](https://www.raycast.com/) - Blazingly fast, totally extendable launcher.
-It lets you complete tasks, calculate, share common links, and much more. 
+- [Raycast ](https://www.raycast.com/) - Blazingly fast, totally extendable launcher.
+It lets you complete tasks, calculate, share common links, and much more.

 ### Password Management